 31. “I wish I had known that it would cause me to have back pain forever.”

-Seven different women in our group reported still having backpain after receiving an epidural.
-One said, “I wish that I had known that my back would NEVER be the same, it hurts constantly.”
-Some women do report back pain at or around the area where they received an epidural even years later.
+Seven women in our group reported still having back pain after receiving an epidural.
+One said, “I wish that I had known that my back would NEVER be the same.
+It hurts constantly.”
+Some women report back pain at or around the area where they received an epidural, even years later.
 This is rare but can happen.

 32. “I wish I had known that it could cause permanent nerve damage.”

 We know that the majority of these stories are not positive.
 But when we asked our community of moms what they wish they had known before getting an epidural, these were their responses.
-Epidurals are a wonderful option for women to receive pain relief during labor and delivery.
+Epidurals are an excellent option for women to receive pain relief during labor and delivery.
 By no means are we sharing these mothers’ stories to scare women.
-We are sharing their experiences so that women can understand what they may face.
-With over 47,000 moms in our group, 150 moms shared their experiences, and we hope that their information better informs other expecting mothers out there.
+Instead, we are sharing their experiences so that women can understand what they may face.
+With over 55,000 moms in our group, 150 moms shared their experiences, and we hope that their information better informs other expecting mothers out there.